thephm/microsoft_tech/planner/New MS Planner AMA.md

 Jeanne Darche

-> Will there be functionnality to see human resources occupancy rate?
+> Will there be functionality to see human resources occupancy rate?
 Like how much of employee 1's time is already booked in total?
 Overall, not just on one project.
 Right now: - We can only see occupancy for one project at a time - We can add time for a task and add it to an employee, but the total for the employee also includes done tasks!
 We have no way to filter down to eliminate done tasks for the total.

 Brian Smith (CSS), Microsoft